OFFBEAT TREKS IN INDIA

 The main draw of the Kartik Swami trek though has always been the views.
 At the height of 3000 metres, you get 360-degree views of the much higher peaks in all directions.
 The entire route is through a rhododendron forest and so it’s best done during the spring season when they’re in full bloom.

 The approach is from a small village called Kanakchouri, a couple of hours from Rudraprayag, which is a major town.
 It’s not a very long trek and can be wrapped up in a day.
 You’ll find a resort in Kanakchouri but you can even come back to Rudraprayag the same day.

 By Jitaditya from The Travelling Slacker

 Miyar Valley Trek offers you a feel of both Himachal and Ladakh.
-Miyar is a sub valley of Chandrabhaga and a part of the Lahaul region.
-A difficult trail even connects it to Zanskar, that hardcore people can try.
-However, here I’m talking about the comparatively simpler trek that takes you to the high altitude plains beyond the last inhabited villages of the Miyar region.
+Miyar is a sub-valley of Chandrabhaga and a part of the Lahaul region.
+A difficult trail even connects it to Zanskar, which hardcore people can try.
+However, here I’m talking about the comparatively simpler trek that takes you to the high-altitude plains beyond the last inhabited villages of the Miyar region.